cspence001/earthquake_tectonics/README.md

 <h4>Leaflet - Map 2 </h4> <p>EarthQuake Data for the Last 7 Days Internationally, Tectonic Plate OverLay </p>

 <p>This Map displays Earthquake Data internationally for the last 7 days.
 The data markers for each earthquake during this time reflects the magnitude of the earthquake by it's size, and depth of the earthquake by color.
-Upon clicking each marker, is a pop-up display that includes exact location, date and time of earthquake, magnitude and depth.
+Upon clicking each marker, is a pop-up display that includes exact location, date and time, magnitude, and depth of the earthquake.
 Included on this map is a Tectonic Plate Overlay that illustrates the relationship between the tectonic plates and seismic activity.
 Also included as an option for geographic reference is a satelite basemap display.</p>
 <br>

 <img src="https://github.com/cspence001/earthquake_tectonics/blob/main/img/Screen%20Shot%202021-04-20%20at%2012.31.46%20PM.png" width="50%" height="50%">